loighic/vnm-utility/README.md

-## Setting utility values

-# von Neumann-Morgenstern Utility Elicitation Tool
+## von Neumann-Morgenstern utility tool

 This interactive web application is designed to guide users through the von Neumann-Morgenstern (vNM) method for setting utility values in decision theory and game theory.
 It provides a clean, step-by-step visual interface for ordering preferences, setting utility values, and calculating expected utility.